Hexagon/croner/docs/src/migration.md

 Version `7.x` introduces significant changes, including the introduction of the nth weekday specifier `#`.
 Furthermore, there's a modification in the way `L` functions in the day-of-week field.
 In version `6.x`, `L` had flexibility in its positioning: both `LSUN` and `SUNL` were valid expressions to denote the last Sunday of the month.
 However, starting from version `7.x`, `L` must be used in conjunction with the nth weekday specifier `#`, like so: `SUN#L`.

+### Upgrading from 7.x to 8.x

+Version `8.x` introduces no significant changes in the API for Croner.
+However, a major change is the discontinuation of support for Node.js versions prior to `18.0`.
+It is crucial to ensure that your environment is running Node.js `18.0` or higher before upgrading to `8.x`.
+If you rely on Node <= `16` you should stick with `7.x`.

 ## Switching from Cron

 If you're currently using the cron package and want to migrate to Croner, the following steps can guide you: